Skip to main content

 Quick Verdict

 Namecheap Private Email is the easy choice if you're already buying your domain there.
-But easy comes with trade-offs: no automatic email setup, basic support, and email from a domain registrar — not a dedicated email provider.
-MailAfiniti costs slightly more but includes automatic SPF/DKIM/DMARC, free migration, and human support from a team that only does email.
+But easy comes with trade-offs: a bundled plan structure with promo-then-renewal pricing, ticket-based support, and email from a domain registrar — not a dedicated email provider.
+MailAfiniti is flat per-mailbox pricing with no renewal jump, the SPF/DKIM/DMARC records generated for you, free migration, and human support from a team that only does email.

 You buy a domain on Namecheap.
 They offer email during checkout.
 It's easy, it's bundled, and it feels like the right call.